 The items discussed above are only a few of the new provisions that you should consider incorporating into your corporate documents.
 However, there are many other provisions to take into consideration including the approval of a plan of division without the consent of those holding ownership interests, the allocation of liabilities after the division of an entity, preventing directors from being liable for actions previously protected under the bylaws, changes to various aspects of shareholder meetings, the board of directors’ ability to establish the compensation of directors and fill vacancies of offices, increased capabilities during emergency situations and more.

-If you have any questions about the Pennsylvania Business Corporation Law updates that went into effect January 2, 2023 or would like assistance in revising the corporate documents for your entity in light of these updates, please contact attorney Rachael Shaw or any member of the Barley Snyder Business Practice Group.
+If you have any questions about the Pennsylvania Business Corporation Law updates that went into effect January 2, 2023 or would like assistance in revising the corporate documents for your entity in light of these updates, please contact any member of the Barley Snyder Business Practice Group.

 Stay tuned for additional alerts discussing how these changes could impact your entity and how Barley Snyder can help ensure compliance with the Pennsylvania Business Corporation Law.
 Also, be on the lookout for future alerts regarding how the changes could affect internal corporate governance acts.